Pressure Ratio when Mach becomes Infinite Solution

 How to calculate Pressure Ratio when Mach becomes Infinite?

-The pressure ratio when Mach becomes infinite formula is defined as product of specific heat ratio and the Mach number of the flow before impact at an angle is calculated using Pressure Ratio = (2*Specific Heat Ratio)/(Specific Heat Ratio+1)*(Mach Number*sin(Wave Angle))^2.
+Pressure Ratio when Mach becomes Infinite formula is defined as a measure of the ratio of total pressure behind an oblique shock wave to the total pressure in front of it, used to analyze the behavior of supersonic flows in aerodynamics and aerospace engineering is calculated using Pressure Ratio = (2*Specific Heat Ratio)/(Specific Heat Ratio+1)*(Mach Number*sin(Wave Angle))^2.
 To calculate Pressure Ratio when Mach becomes Infinite, you need Specific Heat Ratio (Y), Mach Number (M) & Wave Angle (β).
 With our tool, you need to enter the respective value for Specific Heat Ratio, Mach Number & Wave Angle and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Pressure Ratio?